2vincentLin/dioxus-jlpt-flashcard/README.md

 # Dioxus JLPT Flashcards

 This is a personal project built to practice Rust and the Dioxus framework by creating a desktop flashcard application for studying Japanese Language Proficiency Test (JLPT) vocabulary.
-Original goal is just to have flashcard to memorize the words, but now expand to use local AI to explain the the word and generate example sentences.
+Original goal is just to have flashcard to memorize the words, but now expand to use local AI to explain the word and generate example sentences.

 # Features